xuanhao44/Self-Stabilization/book_2_9.md

 *Proof:*

-We use theorem 2.4 to show that the expected number of rounds before the algorithm stabilizes is bounded from above by $2n2^n$.
+We use theorem 2.4 to show that the expected number of rounds before the algorithm stabilizes is bounded from above by $2n 2^n$.
 To do this, we present an $(1/2^n, 2n)$-strategy for luck to win the *sl-game* defined by the algorithm, the set of all possible configurations, and the set of all safe configurations.

-Luck’s strategy is as follows: whenever some processor $P_i$ tosses a coin, luck intervenes; if for all $j \neq i$, ${leader}_j = 0$, then luck fixes the coin toss to be 1; otherwise, it fixes the coin toss to be 0.
+Luck's strategy is as follows: whenever some processor $P_i$ tosses a coin, luck intervenes; if for all $j \neq i$, ${leader}_j = 0$, then luck fixes the coin toss to be 1; otherwise, it fixes the coin toss to be 0.
 Since we assume coarse atomicity, the algorithm implies that, at the end of this atomic step, ${leader}_i$ holds the result of the coin toss.
 The correctness of this strategy follows from the following observations.

 The first observation is that, within less than $2n$ successive rounds, every processor $P_i$ reads all the $leader$ registers, and then, if needed, it tosses a coin and writes the outcome in ${leader}_i$.